FmartinP99/BattAnimeZone/README.md

 ### Blazor (Full Stack, web server & web assembly) Web App written in C# with .NET8

 This webapp is essentially a digital-library built on the [MyAnimeList](https://myanimelist.net)'s data.
-It is highly advised to use it via a desktop computer/laptop and not with mobil devices, because the UI currently not supported for mobile devices.
+It is highly advised to use it via a desktop computer/laptop and not with mobil devices, because the UI currently not supported for those.

 ### Features from the User's perspective